shetumohanto/visual-question-answering/README.md

-# Visual question answering with grounding and user selection preference
+# Visual question answering with grounding and user selection priority

 ### Introduction